russmckendrick/blog/content/posts/2020-05-10_azure-devops-ansible-pipeline/index.md

   inputs:
     versionSpec: '3.6'
 ```
+{{< /terminal >}}

 So far so good, but, the next step had me scratching my head for a little while.

-I knew that I was going to connect the Azure DevOps project to my Azure subscription using a service connection which would grant contributer access, I also new that I didn’t want to hard code any values in my `azure-pipelines.yml` file, so how could I make sure that the credentials for the Azure DevOps managed service principle could be securely passed used by Ansible?
+I knew that I was going to connect the Azure DevOps project to my Azure subscription using a service connection which would grant contributor access, I also new that I didn’t want to hard code any values in my `azure-pipelines.yml` file, so how could I make sure that the credentials for the Azure DevOps managed service principle could be securely passed used by Ansible?

 After a little trial and error I settled on the task below:

+{{< terminal >}}
 ``` yaml
 - task: AzureCLI@2
   displayName: 'Azure CLI'